-

 Germany posted its biggest budget surplus since reunification in the first half of 2014 and Christine Lagarde, head of the IMF, suggested it should use this fiscal power to boost demand across the region by investing in infrastructure.
 Annual investment in Germany amounts to 17% of GDP compared to 21% for its peers and infrastructure improvements would of course have the added benefit of increasing the long-term growth potential of the economy.

-I will be watching the situation in the eurozone very closely over the coming weeks and months.
-We have seen the ripple effect of recent European data on stock markets in the US and throughout the world.
-The success of the Mittelstand has been synonymous with the success of Germany over recent years, but the proportion of businesses citing a lack of demand in Germany quadrupled to 23% in Q3, while a majority now expect to shed workers in the year ahead.
-Politicians would be wise to heed their concerns and do all they can to support the growth prospects of dynamic businesses across the region.
+I will be watching the eurozone situation closely in the coming weeks and months.
+Recent European data has caused ripples in global stock markets, including in the US.
+The Mittelstand has long been a key driver of Germany’s success, but in Q3, the number of businesses citing lack of demand quadrupled to 23%, with many now expecting to reduce their workforce.
+Politicians must take these concerns seriously and do all they can to support the growth prospects of dynamic businesses across the region.